2sic/2sxc-ui/README.md

 But there is a requirement: in each project you must have previously install all npm packages.
 So if this is the first time you do it, call `npm run ci-all` in the root projects.

+Building each project will just place the stuff in each `dist` folder.
+To auto-distribute it to wherever you want, check out <https://go.2sxc.org/build>.

 ## JS Projects for 2sxc in this Repo

 Each project has different ways of building / deploying, mostly because they have different histories.
 Check out each readme for details.